gpstar81/GPStar-proton-pack/OPERATION.md

 <sup>2</sup> When you navigate back to the **Setting 5** while in Video Game Mode and press the Barrel Wing Button, the wand will return the proton stream mode (accompanied by an audio cue to indicate this return to firing readiness).
 When in CTS mode this will exit the menu and allow the wand to be powered on.
 Note that music will continue to play (and advance/loop) even when the pack and wand are turned off.

-<sup>3</sup> Note that the LED/segment #1 will stay solid when the Proton Pack and Neutrona Wand volume is muted and turned off.
+<sup>3</sup> Note that the LED/segment #1 will stay solid when the Proton Pack and Neutrona Wand volume is muted.

 ## Sub Level Menu